The IBMAP approach for Markov networks structure learning: Background

 Independence-based algorithms learn a perfect-map by performing a succession of statistical independence tests, discarding at each iteration all structures inconsistent with the outcome of the test, and deciding on the tests to perform next based on the outcomes learned so far.

-A statistical independence test is a statistics computed from $D$ which tests if two random variables $X$ and $Y$ are conditionally independent, given some conditioning set of variables $\set{Z}$.
-This \emph{independence assertion} is denoted $\ci{X}{Y}{\set{Z}}$ (or $\cd{X}{Y}{\set{Z}}$ for \emph{dependence assertions}).
+A statistical independence test is a statistic computed from $D$ for testing if two random variables $X$ and $Y$ are conditionally independent, given some conditioning set of variables $\set{Z}$; where $X$, $Y$ and $\set{Z}$ are disjoint subsets of the domain $\set{V}$.
+This \emph{independence assertion} is denoted by $\ci{X}{Y}{\set{Z}}$ (or $\cd{X}{Y}{\set{Z}}$ for the \emph{dependence assertion}).
 The computational cost of a test is proportional to the number of rows in $D$, and the number of variables involved in the test.
-Examples of independence tests used in practice are Mutual Information \cite{covertomas91}, Pearson's $\chi^2$ and $G^2$ \cite{AGRESTI02}, the Bayesian test \cite{MARGARITIS05}, and for continuous Gaussian data the \emph{partial correlation} test \cite{Spirtes00}.
+Examples of independence tests used in practice are Mutual Information \cite{covertomas91}, Pearson's $\chi^2$ and $G^2$ \cite{AGRESTI02}, the Bayesian test \cite{MARGARITIS05}, and for continuous Gaussian data the \emph{partial correlation} test \cite{Spirtes00}, among others.

 There are several advantages of independence-based algorithms.
-First, they can learn the structure without interleaving the expensive task of parameters estimation (contrary to score-based algorithms), reaching sometimes polynomial complexities in the number of statistical tests performed.
+First, they can learn the structure without interleaving the expensive task of parameter estimation, reaching sometimes polynomial complexities in the number of statistical tests performed.
 If the complete model is required, the parameters can be estimated only once for the learned structure.
-Another important advantage of such algorithms is that they are guaranteed to learn the structure of the underlying distribution, as long as the following assumptions hold: a) \emph{graph-isomorphism} (i.e., the independences in the distribution can be encoded in an undirected graph), b) the underlying distribution is \emph{strictly positive} (i.e., $P(\set{V}) > 0$, for every assignment of $\set{V}$), and c) the outcomes of tests are correct (i.e., the independencies learned are true in $P(\set{V})$).
+Another important advantage of such algorithms is that they are guaranteed to learn the correct structure of the underlying distribution, as long as the following assumptions hold: \emph{i)} \emph{graph-isomorphism}, i.e., the independences in the distribution can be encoded in an undirected graph; \emph{ii)} the underlying distribution is \emph{strictly positive}, i.e., $P(\set{V}) > 0$, for every assignment of $\set{V}$; and \emph{iii)} the outcomes of tests are correct, i.e., the independences learned are true in $P(\set{V})$.